-A WARNING: When travelling using the enroute system all other LPG appliance shut off valves must be in the closed position including the cooker, fridge, etc.
+A WARNING: When travelling all LPG appliance shut off valves must be in the closed position.

-Note: It is dangerous and illegal to operate other LPG appliances whilst travelling.
+Note: It is dangerous and illegal to operate LPG appliances whilst travelling.

 A WARNING: Never allow modifications or repairs of electrical or LPG systems and appliances except by qualified persons.